james-wilder/scifi/README.md

   * relations between races/trade/tech sharing
   * sci-fi things: mind control, invasion, destruction, slavery, manipulation
 * escape the universe's destruction
-* other stats
-  * aggression
 * fleets, ships, tactics (send self-replicating war machine to nearby moon?)
 * leave/discover artifact/weapon/device in other/your system
-* current status report:
+* current status report and graphs:
   * population, tech level (with examples)
 * breakup of empire into two
+* epic space battles

 * make it a game
   * what makes a game?